bhargavvarmasagi/GDP-Team04/README.md

 # GDPFALL2024 - GROUP 4 (Maryville Grocery Delivery App)

-Creation of repository :- Created a new repository for maryville grocery delivery app project and created wiki page for team collaboration.(09/04/2024)
+Creation of repository :- (09/04/2024) <br>
+Created a new repository for maryville grocery delivery app project and created wiki page for team collaboration.

 Project Flowchart:- (09/04/2024)<br>